Sponsor a Cal Poly student to work, learn, and make a difference.

 Read about the Cal Poly project

+Sleek.
+Compact.
 Bright.
-Sleek.
-Durable.
-The LunaLight contains rechargeable batteries that are charged with the included solar panel.
+The LunaLight contains rechargeable batteries that are charged using the solar panel provided.
 Stored energy in the batteries power the bright white LEDs, or charge a cell phone through a built-in USB port.
-With an ergonomic strap, the LunaLight is a portable, hands-free light that is both brighter and longer-lasting light than products currently on market.
+By running a strap through the handle, the LunaLight becomes a portable, hands-free light that provides brighter & longer-lasting light than products currently on market.

-Support hands-on education and help these students build social entrepreneurship by making a donation today.
+Support hand-on education and help these students build social entrepreneurship by making a donation today.

 Village life in Kenya